Portal (video game): Story

 For the first year of development, the team focused mostly on the gameplay without narrative structure.
 Playtesters found the game fun but asked about what these test chambers were leading towards.
 This prompted the team to come up with a narrative for Portal.

 The team worked with Marc Laidlaw, the writer of the Valve's Half-Life series, to fit Portal into the Half-Life universe.
-This was done, in part, due to the limited art capabilities of the small team; instead of creating new assets for Portal, they reused the Half-Life 2 art assets.
-Laidlaw opposed the crossover, feeling "made both universes smaller", and said later: "I just had to react as gracefully as I could to the fact that it was going there without me.
+This was done in part because of the project's limited art resources; instead of creating new art assets for Portal, the team reused the Half-Life 2 assets.
+Laidlaw opposed the crossover, feeling it "made both universes smaller", and said later: "I just had to react as gracefully as I could to the fact that it was going there without me.
 It didn't make any sense except from a resource-restricted point of view."

 Valve hired Erik Wolpaw and Chet Faliszek to write Portal.
 Wolpaw felt that the constraints improved the game.
 The concept of a computer AI guiding the player through experimental facilities to test the portal gun was arrived at early in the writing process.
-They drafted early lines for the yet-named "polite" AI with humorous situations, such as requesting the player's character to "assume the party escort submission position", and found this style of approach to be well-suited to the game they wanted to create, leading to the creation of the GLaDOS character.
+They drafted early lines for a "polite" AI with humorous situations, such as requesting the player's character to "assume the party escort submission position", and found this style of approach to be well-suited to the game they wanted to create, leading to the creation of the GLaDOS character.
 GLaDOS was central to the plot.
 Wolpaw said: "We designed the game to have a very clear beginning, middle, and end, and we wanted GLaDOS to go through a personality shift at each of these points."

 Wolpaw described the idea of using cake as the reward came about as "at the beginning of the Portal development process, we sat down as a group to decide what philosopher or school of philosophy our game would be based on.
 That was followed by about 15 minutes of silence and then someone mentioned that a lot of people like cake."
 The cake element, along with additional messages given to the player in the behind-the-scenes areas, were written and drawn by Kim Swift.